Somank0/DRN_AtoGG/README.md

 The default loss function (stated in "train")  is "abs_energy_fraction_loss" which is the mean square loss.
 It gets used by default when the "--nosemi" tag is used.

+A sample slurm file is available inside the picklemaker.
+To submit the slurm job run the following:
+> sbatch submit.slurm